sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 ### Installation

 #### Repository
-Include payleven repository to the list of build repositories in Gradle or Maven, depending on the build environment you work with.
+Depending on your chosen build environment, ensure to include the payleven repository to the list of build repositories in either Gradle or Maven.

 ###### Gradle
 In the module's gradle.build file:
  ```groovy